redis/redis-doc/topics/streams-intro.md

 while true
     # Pick the ID based on the iteration: the first time we want to
     # read our pending messages, in case we crashed and are recovering.
-    # Once we consumer our history, we can start getting new messages.
+    # Once we consumed our history, we can start getting new messages.
     if check_backlog
         myid = $lastid
     else